 Like, he derives a completely different meaning from it than Franklin intended, which tells me he's never read the original source material, but just read the quote on some dumb blog, which is basically all he ever does.

-The Wachowski brothers and many others, like Chris Carter and the X-Files, were only telegraphing to you what they were experiencing at elite meetings around the world.
+The Wachowski brothers and many others like Chris Carter and the X-Files were only telegraphing to you what they were experiencing at elite meetings around the world.

-Bill Joy, in 1999, one of the co-founders of Sun Microsystems and a major billionaire, warned the world in an article titled, Why the Future Doesn't Need Us, that he'd gone to an elite meeting of top billionaires in Silicon Valley and that they had a consensus agreement to bring in world government and exterminate the majority of the world population.
+Bill Joy in 1999, one of the co-founders of Sun Microsystems and a major billionaire, warned the world in an article titled Why the Future Doesn't Need Us that he'd gone to an elite meeting of top billionaires in Silicon Valley and that they had a consensus agreement to bring in world government and exterminate the majority of the world population.

-Fourteen years ago, I laid out the globalist plan from their own statements and predicted by the year 2020 they would begin executing their depopulation operation.
+14 years ago, I laid out the globalist plan from their own statements and predicted by the year 2020 they would begin executing their depopulation operation.

-This is only the beginning to train you to be locked down so in the future when the really deadly bioweapons are released and billions begin dying, you sit there believing governments and corporations are actually your savior and are going to shepherd you and protect you when in truth they're Judas goats leading you into the slaughter.
+So in the future, when the really deadly bioweapons are released and billions begin dying, you sit there believing governments and corporations are actually your savior and are going to shepherd you and protect you when in truth they're Judas goats leading you into the slaughter.

 People are everywhere.